Home

 Organisation of the program

-The PSIR programme is organized around three types of courses:
+The PSIR program is organized around three types of courses:

 • Core or compulsory ('must') courses: all PSIR students must take these courses,